-2" x 72" Sanding Belts for Profiling & Sharpening
+2" x 72" Sanding Belts for Finishing & Sharpening

 Profiling is the development of the basic shape of a cutting instrument.
 Sharpening involves giving an edge to the profiled piece of steel/metal that was previously profiled and shaped.